oracle/oracle-database-operator/docs/privateai/README.md

 ## Debugging and Troubleshooting

-Please refer to [this page](./debug_privateai.md) for the details to access the Private AI Service Container Pod in Kubernetes.
+Refer to [this page](./debug_privateai.md) for the details to access the Private AI Service Container Pod in Kubernetes.